evraynolds/pokedex/README.md

 # Pokedex
-run npm run install && npm run start
+run npm install && npm run start
 View a paginated list of pokemon, or search by entire name to view more details
 FYI: I used node v14.19.0!
 Install this or similar if installation fails.
 # Getting Started with Create React App